Yemeksepeti-Python-Bootcamp/pythonfiletool-seyitilkturk/README.md

 1. Define a class accepting CSV file path and CSV fields arguments.
 2. Build menu() method within the class and provide add, update, remove, and search commands in command line.
-3. Build generate() method allowing export data as a new CSV or JSON file.
+3. Build generate() method allowing to export data as a new CSV or JSON file.
 4. Make passing fields argument is optional and if it doesn't exist, assign ordered fields.